-While issuing the financial guarantees, the banks should observe the following safe guards:
+While issuing financial guarantees, banks should observe the following safeguards:

-- (i) The bank guarantees should be issued in security forms serially numbered to prevent issuance of fake guarantees. - (ii) Guarantees above a particular cut off point, as may be decided by each bank, should be issued under two signatures in triplicate, one copy each for the branch, beneficiary and Controlling Office/Head Office.
-It should be binding on the part of the beneficiary to seek confirmation of the Controlling Office/Head Office as well for which a specific stipulation be incorporated in the guarantee itself. - (iii) The guarantees should not normally be allowed to the customers who do not enjoy credit facilities with the banks but only maintain current accounts.
+- (i) UCBs shall appraise the proposals for guarantees with the same diligence as in the case of fund based limits and such assessments shall inter alia factor in the presence of security, adequate margin, etc., or otherwise. - (ii)Bank guarantees should be issued in security forms serially numbered to prevent issuance of fake guarantees. - (iii) Guarantees above a particular cut off point, as may be decided by each bank, should be issued under two signatures in triplicate, one copy each for the branch, beneficiary and Controlling Office / Head Office.
+It should be binding on the part of the beneficiary to seek confirmation of the Controlling Office / Head Office as well for which a specific stipulation be incorporated in the guarantee itself. - (iv) The guarantees should not normally be allowed to the customers who do not enjoy credit facilities with the banks but only maintain current accounts.
 If any requests are received from such customers, the banks should subject the proposals to thorough scrutiny and satisfy themselves about the genuine need of the customers.
-The banks should be satisfied that the customers would be in a position to meet the claims under the guarantees, when received, and not approach the bank for credit facility in this regard.
+Banks should be satisfied that the customers would be in a position to meet the claims under the guarantees, when received, and not approach the bank for credit facility in this regard.
 For this purpose the banks should enquire into the financial position of the customers, the source of funds from which they would be in a position to meet the liability and prescribe a suitable margin and obtain other security, as necessary.
 The banks may also call for the detailed financial statements and Wealth-tax / Income-tax returns of the customer to satisfy themselves of their financial status.
-The observations of the banks in respect of all these points should be recorded in banks' books.

-- (iv) Where the customers enjoy credit facilities with other banks, the reasons for their approaching the bank for extending the guarantees should be ascertained and invariably, a reference should be made to their existing bankers with whom they are enjoying credit facilities. - (v) Banks, when approached to issue guarantees in favour of other banks for grant of credit facilities by another bank, should examine thoroughly the reasons for approaching another bank for grant of credit facilities and satisfy themselves of the need for doing so.
+The observations of the banks in respect of all these points should be recorded in banks' books. - (v) Where the customers enjoy credit facilities with other banks, the reasons for their approaching the bank for extending the guarantees should be ascertained and invariably, a reference should be made to their existing bankers with whom they are enjoying credit facilities. - (vi) Banks, when approached to issue guarantees in favour of other banks for grant of credit facilities by another bank, should examine thoroughly the reasons for approaching another bank for grant of credit facilities and satisfy themselves of the need for doing so.
 This should be recorded in bank's books.

-When it is considered necessary to issue such guarantees, the banks concerned should ensure that the relative guarantee document, beyond a stipulated amount, should not be signed singly but by two authorised officials jointly after obtaining proper sanction and authority and proper record of such guarantee issued being maintained. credit proposals should be subjected to usual scrutiny by the lending bank ensuring that the proposals conform to the prescribed norms and quidelines and credit facilities are allowed only if the bank is satisfied about the merits of the proposal and the availability of another bank's quarantee should not result in a dilution of the standards of evaluation of the proposal and financial discipline in lending.
+When it is considered necessary to issue such guarantees, the banks concerned should ensure that the relative guarantee document, beyond a stipulated amount, should not be signed singly but by two authorised officials jointly after obtaining proper sanction and authority and proper record of such guarantee issued being maintained.
+The credit proposals should be subjected to usual scrutiny by the lending bank ensuring that the proposals conform to the prescribed norms and guidelines and credit facilities are allowed only if the bank is satisfied about the merits of the proposal and the availability of another bank's guarantee should not result in a dilution of the standards of evaluation of the proposal and financial discipline in lending.